 In some cases, a Passy Muir Speaking Valve (PMV) is appropriate

 for patients who have a tracheotomy, or breathing tube.
 The device allows

-voicing and coughing and enhances swallow function.
+voicing, coughing, improved sensation, improved secretion management, and enhances swallow function.
 Wake Forest Baptist

 speech-language pathologists work with physicians and respiratory therapists to